N.W.T. fires reach critical point as winds expected to shift, federal ministers to give update

 Residents, meanwhile, have left for hotels and evacuation centres in Alberta, including Calgary and elsewhere in the province.

-With files from CTV National News Alberta Bureau Chief Bill Fortier and The Canadian Press
+With files from CTV National News Alberta Bureau Chief Bill Fortier, Senior Digital Parliamentary Reporter Rachel Aiello and The Canadian Press

 For more information about evacuation orders, visit the territory's website.